Caleb & Brown

 What is Crypto Liquidity?

-Cryptocurrencies that are difficult to exchange for cash or other digital assets are considered illiquid assets, while cryptocurrencies that can be traded right away are considered liquid assets.
+Cryptocurrencies that are difficult to exchange for cash or other digital assets are considered illiquid assets, while cryptocurrencies that can be traded right away are considered liquid assets, such as Bitcoin and Ethereum.

 Liquid markets are characterised by high stability where participants can trade easily, efficiently, and fairly.
-In liquid markets, there is both high supply and demand for a given asset, making it easier to find a buyer or seller.
+In liquid markets, there is both high supply and demand for a given asset, making it easier to find and match buyers with sellers.

-Overall, compared to illiquid markets, liquid markets tend to have higher levels of trading activity and a smaller (not extremely wide) spread between the bid and ask orders.
-Best-practice traders will tend to avoid trading illiquid markets as the potential large spreads, which can negatively impact the price they trade the asset for, puts any possible profits at risk.
+Overall, compared to illiquid markets, liquid markets tend to have higher levels of trading activity and a smaller spread between the bid and ask orders.
+More risk averse traders will tend to avoid trading illiquid markets as the potential large spreads, which can negatively impact the price they trade the asset for, puts any possible profits at risk.
+In illiquid markets, experienced traders often place limit orders, rather than market orders, to prevent getting burnt by slippage.

 What Is the Best Indicator of Market Liquidity?